Cookie preferences

 Equipping kids to face challenges in their lives and the world with kindness, compassion & courage.

 Our children are facing an unprecedented mental health crisis.
-Peace of Mind’s innovative response is to equip children with life-changing and life-saving mindfulness skills and brain science understanding, the critical, missing foundation for managing emotions, building healthy relationships and solving conflicts peacefully.
+Peace of Mind’s innovative response is to equip children with life-changing mindfulness skills and brain science understanding, the critical, missing foundation for managing emotions, building healthy relationships and solving conflicts peacefully.
 Our program is affordable, accessible and effective.

 Overview